Skip to main content

 Let's say you have a page block that interacts with a custom mutation to set some data related to a Product.
 You want to fire your custom mutation when the form is submitted - this is done using the pattern above.

-Here's a work-around to allow this:
+Here's a pattern to allow this:

 Tsx